d-one/data_governance_with_databricks/README.md

 - 1 python file (will be interpreted as notebook on Databricks)
 - 3 folders:
   1. "data" has a single store_transactions_data.csv file
-  2. "queries" with .3 sql files
+  2. "queries" with 3 .sql files
   3. "images" containing files loaded into this readme

 ### Steps